2022 Nissan LEAF Trim Levels, Configurations & Comparisons.

 The 2022 edition of the Leaf has some notable changes compared to 2021.
 First of all, it has a significant price cut, which positions it to be the most budget-friendly choice among all EVs.
 Nissan has also made an array of previously optional features standard.
 Firstly, a package called Charge that has a new portable charging cable is now standard on all trims.
 The SV Plus trim level now has more standard features as well, as the Technology package has been rolled into its standard list of features.
 The overall impact of these changes is a major increase in value for the Leaf across the board.

-Compare the SV vs S Plus Trims.
+Compare the Leaf SV vs S Plus Trims.
 What is the difference?

 The whole value of the S Plus over the SV is down to whether you prefer to have the base motor or are willing to pay a little more to have the upgraded one with the increased horsepower and the expanded range.
 The Plus model resolves one of the biggest shortcomings of the base Leaf and provides you with a more fun driving experience, but it doesn't offer any major changes in terms of feature set besides that.

-Compare the S Plus vs SV Plus.
+Compare the S Plus vs SV Plus Trim Levels.
 What is the difference?

-Compare the SV Plus vs SL Plus Trims.
+Compare the Leaf SV Plus vs SL Plus.
 What is the difference?

 The appeal of the SL Plus is in having those two improvements along with everything else that the Leaf has to offer.
 This starts to push the price into a higher area and it may no longer make sense to think of the Leaf as a budget choice in this price range.
 Think about whether the extra SL features are worth the boost in price.